|

 continued even after the drug itself was gone from his bloodstream.
 Very

-nasty.
-Very convenient for the opposition tomorrow.
+nasty and very convenient for the opposition tomorrow.
 Even if Vahle won

-Pocht would win by default.
+out and Pocht would win by default.

 What a simple plan!
-And it would have worked if they hadn't decided that
+And it would have worked if they hadn’t decided

-two unconscious Vahle's was better than one.
+that two unconscious Vahle’s was better than one.

-reached deep and found the lost mind that was Vahle and gently he touched
+deep and found the lost mind.
+Gently he touched it.
+It was like waking

-it.
-It was like waking a sleepwalker.
-He had to do it very carefully or
+a sleepwalker.
+He had to do it very carefully or he would send him into

-he would send him into a mental shock that could drive him insane.
-Slowly,
+a mental shock that could drive him insane.
+Slowly, slowly he coaxed him

-slowly he coaxed him a little closer to consciousness.
-He felt Vahle's
+a little closer to consciousness.
+He felt Vahle’s brain start to

-disturbing dreams, though that was not surprising.
-He tried not to look
+though that was not surprising.
+He tried not to look at them.
+They were

-at them.
-They were his private business.
-But he couldn't help seeing the
+his private business.
+But he couldn’t help seeing the one that became

-staple foods, but only the Calcadians had been rationed and when the rations
+foods, but only the Calcadians had been rationed and when the rations

 were further reduced something snapped.
 The police had been turned out,